gagoalaverdyan/Rebecca/README.md

 ## Usage

-Make sure a .txt book is in the program's root directory to be used as the cipher.
+The program comes with a .txt book files for testing: frankenstein.txt - Frankenstein by Mary Shelley

 ```python
 python ./rebecca.py
 ```